-The Future of Online Retail Is Offline
+The 4 Reasons Why 2017 Is a Tipping Point for Retail

 Self-driving cars are a futurist’s paradox.
 They are universally predicted by both software companies and auto manufacturers; and yet, the way they will be integrated into our lives and streets remains unpredictable.

-But one potentially exciting (or concerning) vision is that retail companies will see an autonomous vehicles as the ultimate commercial real estate.
-Why drive to a pop up store, they will say, when the pop-up store can drive to you?
+But one potentially exciting (or concerning) vision is that retail companies will see an autonomous vehicle as the ultimate commercial real estate.
+Why drive to a pop-up store, they will say, when the pop-up store can drive to you?
 The proliferation of self-driving cars would be of obvious use to companies like Walmart and Amazon, who need cheap ways to move products to people’s doorsteps.
 But they may prove to be helpful to both the Goliaths and the Davids of commerce.
-Retail startups of the self-driving age may start with an autonomous truck full of boutique merchandise that makes scheduled stops in highly trafficked areas but leaves “bookable time” for shoppers to order the merch to their front door.
+Retail start-ups of the self-driving age may start with an autonomous truck full of boutique merchandise that makes scheduled stops in highly trafficked areas but leaves “bookable time” for shoppers to order the merch to their front door.

-Left unregulated, self-driving delivery trucks and autonomous retailers could further empty urban and suburban malls, flood the streets, and cause traffic mayhem for non-commercial drivers—that is, ordinary people.
+Left unregulated, self-driving delivery trucks and autonomous retailers could further empty urban and suburban malls, flood the streets, and cause traffic mayhem for noncommercial drivers—that is, ordinary people.
 It’s impossible to know exactly how city regulations and autonomous technology will conspire to change e-commerce.
 But one can imagine how, in several decades, today’s online shopping companies, having changed shopping forever, will eventually find themselves to be the nation’s legacy retailers, struggling to adopt to the era’s new disruptive technology.

+*This article originally described the Century City mall as newly opened.
+It is newly renovated.
+We regret the error.